-1. How do you keep remote workers engaged?
+1. How do you keep remote workers motivated and engaged?
 Now that companies worldwide are working remotely, managers and employees are facing new challenges in their relationships.

 2. Your turnover rate and bottom line will reflect the success of your remote workers.
 It pays off to do everything you can to keep remote employees happy and engaged.

 3. Although the prevalence of remote work is new, the ways to ensure employees are happy and productive are not novel but call for time-earned principles.

 In this article we set out the key steps you should take to keep your remote workers motivated.

 When your team is working remotely, check in with them regularly by phone and video conference.

 Remote employees are 3x more likely to be engaged if they receive feedback from their manager at least a few times per month.
 And a manager’s meaningful feedback has a more significant impact on their engagement than on in-house workers.